strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/cli.md

 ## Preparing the installation

-The CLI installation guide requires 2 softwares to be already installed on your computer:
+The CLI installation guide requires at least two software prerequisites to be already installed on your computer:

 - [Node.js](https://nodejs.org): only LTS versions are supported (version 12.x minimum).
 Other versions of Node.js may not be compatible with the latest release of Strapi.
 The 14.x version is most recommended by Strapi.
 - [npm](https://docs.npmjs.com/cli/v6/commands/npm-install) (version 6.x minimum) or [yarn](https://yarnpkg.com/getting-started/install) to run the CLI installation scripts.